 I should come clean and say I haven’t won lots of writing competitions.
 I seem to get to the runner-up stage quite often, but don’t make the big time.
 Of course prizes in writing competitions are not always in the form of cash.
 You might win a holiday, a place on a writing course in some exotic location or as I did many years ago you might win a lavatory seat!

 I’m not kidding.
 This was part of a prize for writing a poem about Convent Garden in London.
 Prizes were items from the various shops in Covent Garden including one that specialized in wooden loo seats with the owner’s initials on the lid!

 But when all’s said and done it’s not the winning that counts, it’s the taking part.

 Mary Hodges has published poems in The Oldie, Freelance Market News and Quantum Leap magazine.
 She edits the Garstang Arts Centre Newsletter and is Press Officer for her local Women’s Institute.
 She also writes plays, one of which was produced for the Women’s Institute Drama Festival.
 Although computer literate and interested in the web, she has not yet set up her own website or blog.
 Two sites she’s found particularly useful are PrizeMagic and The Poetry Kit.

-4 Responses to “Writing Contests Are Good Practice”
+4 thoughts on “Writing Contests Are Good Practice”